Critics' Choice Movie Award for Best Young Performer

-The Critics' Choice Movie Award for Best Young Performer (Actor/Actress) is one of the awards given to people working in the film industry by the Critics Choice Association (CCA), formerly Broadcast Film Critics Association (BFCA).
+The Critics Choice Movie Award for Best Young Performer (Actor/Actress) is one of the awards given to people working in the film industry by the Critics Choice Association (CCA), formerly Broadcast Film Critics Association (BFCA).
 It has been awarded since the 2nd Critics' Choice Awards to an actor or actress (Note: Between 2004 and 2007, it was recognized in separate, gendered categoriesBest Young Actor and Best Young Actressbefore shifting back to a single, non-gendered performance category in 2008.) for a performance in any role, lead or supporting, in a film released that year.
+The award's current criteria requires the performer to be twenty-one years old or younger at the time of filming.

 The Best Young Performer award has been presented a total of 33 times, to 31 performers, with Dakota Fanning and Freddie Highmore receiving the award the most, with two wins each.
 Fanning also holds the distinction of the most-nominated individual in the category, with five.
 Daniel Radcliffe, with four nominations, is the most-nominated individual without a win.
-Eight performancesby Abigail Breslin, Keisha Castle-Hughes, Lucas Hedges, Jennifer Lawrence, Haley Joel Osment, Saoirse Ronan, Hailee Steinfeld, and Quvenzhané Wallisnominated in this category are also among the youngest to be recognized with nominations at the Academy Awards, though none have won prizes there.
+Chloë Grace Moretz, with her two nominations for Kick-Ass and Let Me In (both 2010), is the only person to be nominated twice in the same year.
+Eight performancesby Abigail Breslin, Keisha Castle-Hughes, Lucas Hedges, Jennifer Lawrence, Haley Joel Osment, Saoirse Ronan, Hailee Steinfeld, and Quvenzhané Wallisnominated in this category are also among the youngest to be recognized with nominations at the Academy Awards, though none of them won Academy Awards for the performances they received nominations for in this category at the Critics' Choice Awards.

-The first recipient of the award was Jonathan Lipnicki for his performance in Jerry Maguire (1996); the most recent winner is Maisy Stella for her role in My Old Ass (2024).
+The first recipient of the award was Jonathan Lipnicki for his performance in Jerry Maguire (1996); the most recent winner is Miles Caton for his role in Sinners (2025).
+Lipnicki also remains the youngest nominee and winner in the category at just 6 years old at the time of his recognition, while Paul Dano, who won in Best Young Actor for Little Miss Sunshine (2006), is the eldest and only person over 21 to both be nominated and win.